 Compare offers from different lenders

-Finding the right lender is a key part of the refinancing process.
+Finding the right loan company is a key part of the refinancing process.
 In some cases, your current lender may be willing to give you better loan terms to keep you as a customer.
 But it’s still a good idea to check what else is available.
 Shop around and see what other lenders have to offer.
 Also, some lenders may not offer to refinance a loan from another lender.

 As you look at refinancing offers, you’ll want to compare these things: